Skip to main content

 • text: icon text, which is a string

-• fg_dark: icon color in dark mode, which is a Color
+• fg: icon color, which is a Color

 Icons are matched according to the following priority: